8th Vermont Infantry Regiment: Port Hudson

+Eastern theater

 Battle of Cedar Creek

 During the Battle of Cedar Creek, the 8th Vermont Infantry played a critical role in the fighting.
 In the early morning fog of 19 October 1864, confederates crossed Cedar Creek near Strasburg, Virginia, and attacked Union forces in their camps.
 After routing the Union's VIII Corps, the Confederate attack struck at the XIX Corps.
 While the XIX Corps fought back from entrenched position, a second Confederate Corps joined the battle flanking their trenches.
 In order to escape the trap Brigadier General William H. Emory, commander of the XIX Corps, ordered the 2nd Brigade of his First Division to move forward, engage, and delay the two Confederate Corps.

 At the time of the battle, the 2nd Brigade was composed of four under-strength units, the 47th Pennsylvania Infantry Regiment, the 12th Connecticut Infantry, the 160th New York Infantry, and the 8th Vermont Infantry.
 The brigade was commanded by Colonel Stephen Thomas, who had previously commanded the 8th Vermont.
 As ordered, the brigade advanced several hundred yards beyond the Federal lines and engaged the vastly superior Confederate forces in brutal hand-to-hand combat.
 Their stubborn fight held up the Confederate attack for thirty minutes, allowing the rest of the XIX Corps to withdraw and join forces with the VI Corps about a mile to their rear near Belle Grove Plantation.
 The 47th Pennsylvania Infantry, on the Brigade's extreme right flank, was almost immediately overrun, hindered by a dense fog and Union 8th Corps men fleeing through its line.
 They were pinned down in a ravine and systematically decimated as their black knapsacks stood out in the swirling fog.
 As mounting casualties reduced the 2nd Brigade's combat effectiveness, Col. Thomas successfully withdrew his brigade, the 8th Vermont Infantry being the last unit to withdraw.

 In this short engagement, the casualty rates were extremely high in all of the 2nd Brigade units, especially the 8th Vermont.
 Of 164 Vermont men, 110 were killed or wounded along with 13 of their 16 officers.
 The fight was described by one Vermont veteran: